jiangshibiao/pumpkinBattle/README.md

 ## Project Introduction
 + This is the final project for my Computer Graphics course in Zhejiang University.
 + It's an **interesting game** designed by C++ and OpenGL.
 The Player are surrounded by walls in the dark, feeling the fear of **Pumpkin Monster** approaching.
-Just run and jump between the walls!
-Blow up the walls and kill all Pumpkin Monsters for surviving!
+Just run and jump , blow up the walls and kill all Pumpkin Monsters for surviving!

 ## How to play?
-+ Build up a new VS project and add files from [Resources](https://github.com/jiangshibiao/pumpkinBattle/tree/master/Resources)
++ Build up a new VS project and add files from [Resources](https://github.com/jiangshibiao/pumpkinBattle/tree/master/Resources).
 + Use the codes in [pumpkinBattle](https://github.com/jiangshibiao/pumpkinBattle/tree/master/pumpkinBattle) to play!

 ## Player Instructions